40 Free or Cheap Summer Activities for Kids

 - Browse books at the library.

-- Arrange a play date with cousins or neighborhood kids.
-Once you get enough children together, their imagination takes over and they'll entertain themselves.
+- Arrange a playdate with cousins or neighborhood kids.
+Once you get the kids together, their imaginations take over, and they'll entertain themselves.

 - Visit the park.